International Centre of Insect Physiology and Ecology: Plant health

 icipe contributes to sustainable food security in Africa through the development of integrated pest management systems for major agricultural and horticultural crops.
 Such strategies include biological control, use of behaviour modification and arthropod-active botanicals. icipe emphasises control approaches that have no detrimental impact on the environment.
-These options are always designed to fit the needs of the farmers and are developed on the farm with farmers’ participation.
-Key areas of icipe’s plant health research include pests of tomatoes, brassicas, beans, fruits and of staple food crops like maize and sorghum, as well as locusts and other outbreak pests.
+These options are always designed to fit the needs of the farmers and are developed on the farm with farmers' participation.
+Key areas of icipe's plant health research include pests of tomatoes, brassicas, beans, fruits and of staple food crops like maize and sorghum, as well as locusts and other outbreak pests.

 Environmental health

 icipe's commercial insect-technology packages are designed to assist communities in East Africa to improve their livelihoods through income-generating activities like silk and honey production.
-The center hosts the African Reference Laboratory for Bee Health, the first laboratory of its kind in Sub-Saharan Africa that centers on insect pollinator research for sustainable food production in the region.
+The center hosts the African Reference Laboratory for Bee Health, the first laboratory of its kind in sub-Saharan Africa that centers on insect pollinator research for sustainable food production in the region.
 Research outputs from the center feed policymaking outfits on ecosystem maintenance and pollinator conservation for sustainable food security and livelihood improvement.

 Capacity building

 Capacity building of individual researchers and institutions in Africa is an integral part of all its research and development activities. icipe's Capacity Building Programme aims to promote the development and use of sustainable arthropod management technologies by enhancing the research and training capabilities of countries in Africa.
-The centre’s efforts are geared towards three major areas of activity which include the training of African nationals for leadership roles in insect science, enhancing national capacities for technology diffusion, adoption and utilisation and facilitating the dissemination and exchange of information.
+The centre's efforts are geared towards three major areas of activity which include the training of African nationals for leadership roles in insect science, enhancing national capacities for technology diffusion, adoption and utilisation and facilitating the dissemination and exchange of information.
 In turn, these objectives are realized through three key programmes: postgraduate training at PhD and MSc levels, the professional development schemes for scientists of any nationality and the non-degree training courses for scientists, community members and extension workers.
-The ARPPIS programme, a partnership with 32 African universities, with financial support from German Academic Exchange Programme, offers three-year doctoral research fellowships, aimed at preparing young scholars from Africa for regional leadership roles, as well as internationally competitive research careers, in arthropod-related sciences.
+The African Regional Postgraduate Programme in Insect Science (ARPPIS) programme, a partnership with 32 African universities, with financial support from German Academic Exchange Programme, offers three-year doctoral research fellowships, aimed at preparing young scholars from Africa for regional leadership roles, as well as internationally competitive research careers, in arthropod-related sciences.